eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/10_hardware-requirements.md

 > ⚠ Be aware, the above configuration will face problems if suddenly RAM usage on the network increased over that 32GB mark.
 Also this setup is 50/50 RAM/swap and occasionally will respond slow on some requests due to swapping.

-The optimal configuration at the time of writing this document, June the 12th 2023, for an API node is:
+The optimal configuration at the time of writing this document, June the 12th 2023, for an API node without block logs is:

 - CPU: 4 cores >= 3.8 Ghz
 - RAM: 64 GB